 What is Symphysis Pubis Dysfunction (SPD)

-If you are pregnant and experience pain in groin and inner thighs around the start of your second trimester, there is a chance that you are suffering from Symphysis Pubis Dysfunction (SPD).
+If you are pregnant and experience pain in the groin and inner thighs around the start of your second trimester, there is a chance that you are suffering from Symphysis Pubis Dysfunction (SPD), a common pregnancy pains.
 In one study1of the British population, the incidence of SPD varies from 1:360.3% to 2.77%.
 Thankfully, the pain goes away after delivery.
+In Singapore, we see this condition at Core Concepts fairly often.

 Symphysis Pubis Dysfunction is when this joint becomes overly relaxed, allowing the pelvic girdle to become unstable.
 This leads to pain and inflammation.

 In severe cases, the symphysis pubis partially or fully ruptures, increasing the gap to more than 10mm.
-This is known as the diastasis of the symphysis pubis (DSP).
+Also known as the diastasis of the symphysis pubis (DSP).

 Why does it happen?